Railk/T3S/README.md

 			"ecmascript_target":"ES3"
 		}

-### Commands:

-1. <code>f1</code> Click on a property, a class, a method etc... then press f1 to have detail about it (ST3 ONLY)
-2. <code>f3</code> Open a outline <code>view</code> of the file (class,methods,properties, etc...)
-3. <code>f4</code> Click on a property, a class, a method etc... then press f4 to go to the definition
-4. <code>f5</code> Reload the current project
-5. <code>f8</code> Build the project
-6. <code>ctrl+shift+e</code> Open a <code>view</code> listing all the errors across all the files of the project
-7. <code>f2</code> Click on a property, a method etc... then press <code>F2</code> to refactor it across files (Beware EXPERIMENTAL)

 ### Usage:

-When using .sublimets or a .sublime-project file, you need to open the folder where your project is with <code>file > open folder</code> or <code>project > open project</code> in Sublime Text.

-##### You have a sublime text project:
-You can indicate your typescript root files in your project_name.sublime-project like so :

-		"settings":
-		{
-			"typescript":
-			[
-				"path/from/project/folder/to/your/root/file_1.ts",
-				"path/from/project/folder/to/your/root/file_2.ts",
-				...
-			]
-		}

-Exemple :

-if you have a root folder MyProject in you sublime project with a root file name root.ts inside MyProject folder and another folder OtherProject width a subfolder OtherSubFolder with a root file name other_root.ts inside OtherSubFolder

-		"settings":
-		{
-			"typescript":
-			[
-				"MyProject/root.ts"
-				"OtherProject/OtherSubFolder/other_root.ts"
-			]
-		}

-##### You don't have a sublime text project:
-You can create a .sublimets file in the folder containing the typescript root file

-		{
-			"root":"root_file_name.ts"
-		}

-If you don't chose either of these solutions the plugin wil launch a process for each file

 ##### Initialisation:
 When you load a .ts file the plugin will initialize the root file or the current file and it can take some time for huge project.